sajjadh47/Woocommerce-Product-Page-Social-Share/readme.txt

-=== Woocommerce Product Page Social Share ===
+=== Social Sharer for WooComerce ===
 Contributors: sajjad67
 Tags: Woocommerce, social,social-share,social-buttons,buttons,button,responsive-buttons
-Requires at least: 4.0
+Requires at least: 5.6
-Tested up to: 5.5
+Tested up to: 6.0
-Stable tag: 2.0.2
+Stable tag: 1.0.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add attractive & responsive social sharing icons for Facebook, Twitter, Pinterest to your product pages.
+Add attractive & responsive social sharing icons with link to your woocommerce product pages.

 == Description ==
-This plugin adds social buttons (facebook, twitter, pinterest, google-plus, linkedin, reddit, messenger etc and more) to your product page where user can share your product page to their respective social media site.
+This plugin adds social buttons (twitter, pinterest, google-plus, linkedin, reddit etc and more) to your product page where user can share your product page to their respective social media site.

-Note : Remember Social Button like Instagram doesn't support sharing.. only Follow button so those who doesn't support sharing not included...
+Note : Remember Some Social Button doesn't support sharing.. only Follow button so those who doesn't support sharing not included...

 = Features: =
 - Add Social Share buttons to woocommerce product page.